Wondering if the Klook Melbourne Pass is worth it? In this article I’ll walk you through whether it’s going to save you money or not!

 Klook also offers additional activities that you can add on to your Melbourne and Beyond Pass.
 These are day trips that you pay for, but at a discounted rate.

-These day tours go to some of the classic tourist attractions in Victoria, and are a great alternative to planning your own day trip from Melbourne.
+The Great Ocean Road is one of the most classic tourist attractions in Victoria, and adding this is a great alternative to planning your own day trip from Melbourne.

 Does the Melbourne and Beyond Pass save you money?